 Juan Perón became President of Argentina in 1946.
 Eva Perón became a popular figure among Argentina’s trade unions.
 She also led the ministries of Labor and Health and founded the Peronist Women’s Party.

 At this time Eva Perón became Evita, adopting the diminutive version of her name.
 This was part of managing the myth of Eva as a champion of the poor masses.
 Eva and Juan were masters of propaganda.
-They also coopted Argentine Tango.
-The tactics they used may remind you of an American entertainer turned political leader today.
+They also coopted Argentine tango.
+The tactics they used may remind you of a recent American entertainer turned political leader.

 In 1947, the Spanish dictator Franco invited Juan Perón to visit Spain.
-Because Franco was shunned internationally, Juan sent Evita instead.
-They turned the visit into a European tour that made Evita famous around the world.
+Because Franco was shunned internationally (like Korea is now), Juan sent Evita instead.
+They turned the visit into a European tour that made her famous around the world.